microbiomedata/docs/README.md

 - [ ] Populate the "TODO" sections above
 - [ ] Update legacy `requirements.txt` files to indicate specific versions
 - [ ] Implement a framework for pulling in content from external sources
-- [ ] Configure a vanity URL once we have a cohesive website
 - [ ] Migrate `.rst` files into Markdown (`.md`)